strands-project/strands_morse/README.md

         $ roslaunch strands_morse bham_cs_nav2d.launch

-4. (optional) To visualize the the environment model in RVIZ run
+4. (optional) To visualize the environment model in RVIZ run

+        $ rosrun rviz rviz

         $ roslaunch strands_morse bham_cs_rviz.launch

    and add a new display of type `RobotModel` in RVIZ.
 Set the robot_description to